Automattic/big-sky-agents/docs/eval-dataset.md

 This dataset format includes input/output examples and evaluation functions, all specified in JSON.

+For more information on evaluator functions, see the [Big Sky Evaluators documentation](./eval-evaluators.md).

 ## JSON Structure

 The main JSON object contains the following top-level keys: